 Benefits of Mediation:

-- It puts the power back into the hands of the families.
+It puts the power back into the hands of the families.
 You have more control of the outcome and are not subject to the judge’s ruling at trial.

-- It’s less expensive.
+It’s less expensive.
 Mediation costs are usually shared equally by both parties, and can cost between $2,000 to $5,000.
-Litigation, however, can cost up to $20,000 per person.
+Litigation, however, can cost upwards of $20,000 per person.

-- It’s confidential.
+It’s confidential.
 Unlike in the courts, discussions about finances and other personal information are not part of the public record or open to the public.

 Choose the right mediator for you.

-In Tennessee, parties are required to mediate in an attempt to resolve their disputes before going to trial.
 Ms. Harrington is trained as a mediator and will truly listen to both parties’ concerns.
 She can introduce unique solutions to marital disputes and help prioritize goals.
 Harrington Law can also represent you at any stage of the mediation process.
 We can be your coach while you mediate directly with your spouse and another mediator, or we can fully represent you at a mediation.